michaelisip/michaelisip.dev/blog/2025-01-12-laravel-package-development.md

    }
 }
 ```

 3. Require the package using Composer:

 ```bash
 composer require vendor-name/my-awesome-package:@dev
 ```

-Replace vendor-name/my-awesome-package with the name defined in your package's composer.json file.
+Replace `vendor-name/my-awesome-package` with the name defined in your package's composer.json file.

-4. Verify Installation: Check that your package's ServiceProvider is loaded by looking in the `config/app.php` file (if auto-discovery is disabled, add the provider manually).

-## 4. Publish Package Assets
+4. Publish Package Assets

 If your package includes configuration files, migrations, or views that need to be published, run: